 For example, a traveler remarked, "Our guides Kirsten and Morten were great, very dedicated and spreading good spirit.
 The driving itself can be a little tedious, but they helped make time pass fast.
 We had good sightings of Aurora, and the final bonfire spot was at a lakeside where the sky opened up."

 Others highlight the food and storytelling aspect.
-Guests rave about the hot meal—often reindeer stew or local snacks—and how it adds to the cozy atmosphere.
+Guests love the hot meal—often reindeer stew or local snacks—and how it adds to the cozy atmosphere.
 The storytelling around the campfire is another favorite, creating a genuine sense of connection and culture.

 The quality of photos gets high marks, with travelers saying the professional pictures are worth the effort, especially since they’re included in the price and delivered in high resolution.